drewstaylor/area-52-course-2-lessons/lesson-05-portal/exercise-04/exercise.md

 cargo test -- --nocapture
 ```

+## What now?
+With your NFT avatar appearing on the loading screen you might be tempted to stop here, but the magic of IBC still beckons to you.
+Do you have the fortitude to unlock this forbidden knowledge and become a true CosmWasm master?

+# TO BE CONTINUED...

 # Exercise

 1. Add the missing message parameter to `ExecuteMsg::JumpRingTravel`.
 If you're confused about what do, have a look at `ExecuteMsg::JumpRingTravel` in `msg.rs` to determine what field is missing.